Doctor1018/CREDANCE/README.md

-# Credance — Self-Pruning Neural Networks on CIFAR-10
+# Tredence — Self-Pruning Neural Networks on CIFAR-10

 A PyTorch implementation of **learnable gate-based weight pruning** for image classification on CIFAR-10.
 The network automatically learns *which weights to prune* during training via differentiable gate parameters, with no manual pruning required.